 If it’s in your budget, a robust content management software (like HubSpot's) can help you manage your content calendar, workflows, and freelancers.
 Sharing this information will make them feel like part of the team and help everyone stay on the same wavelength.
 (Don't have the budget for a content management software?
 Here's a free template for a blog editorial calendar to get you started.)

-I’ve instituted an annual freelancer on-site where we go through our brand vision, style guide, what content succeeded, and what content could have used a few more re-drafts.
-In exchange for their time and attention, we took them out to lunch and then to dinner and drinks.
-Gestures like these create real-life bonds with the people who do so much for you virtually -- and on whom a big portion of your success depends.
+I’ve heard of companies that instituted an annual freelancer on-site where they go through brand vision, style guide, what content succeeded, and what content could have used a few more re-drafts.
+In exchange for their time and attention, the company took them out to lunch and then to dinner and drinks.
+Gestures like these create real-life bonds with the people who do so much for you virtually — and on whom a big portion of your success depends.

-I've gamified traffic by creating a system where the freelancer with the highest performing piece of content for each month gets a bonus.
-This incentivizes my writers to care as much about the performance and promotion of their content as I do.
-We also write recommendations for our freelancers on LinkedIn, recommend them for other jobs, and praise their work consistently.
-For example, we tag them in social media posts and freely giving bylines where they can link to their social media pages or portfolios.
-They also have an open door invitation to our office and any events we have.
+You should also write recommendations for your freelancers on LinkedIn, recommend them for other jobs, and praise their work consistently.
+For example, you can tag them in social media posts and freely give bylines where they can link to their social media pages or portfolios.

 Great freelancers are hot commodities.
 Make them want to work for you more than anyone else.

-For anyone new to building a brand newsroom, you will soon find that a good freelancer is worth their weight in gold.
-Treat them like a part of your team, pay them well and on time, and you may just seem some referrals for your business come in from the people who write about it every day.
+For anyone in marketing, you'll soon find that a good freelancer is worth their weight in gold.
+Treat them like a part of your team, pay them well and on time, and you may just seem some referrals for your business come in from their work.